kmdhossain/Terraform_Azure_Basic/README.md

 Terraform allows users to define their entire infrastructure by using configuration files and version control.

+# How to clone github repository and push to github.

 # End to end workflow/steps to deploy and delete for cloud (Azure, AWS or GCP).

 a.
 Terraform Init: